NOLAI/libpep/README.md

 This library implements PEP cryptography based on ElGamal encrypted messages.
 In the ElGamal scheme, a message `M` can be encrypted for a receiver which has public key `Y` associated with it, belonging to secret key `y`.
-This encryption is random: every time a different random `b` is used, results in different ciphertexts (encrypted messages).
+This encryption is random (polymorphic): every time a different random `b` is used, results in different ciphertexts (encrypted messages).
 We represent this encryption function as `Enc(b, M, Y)`.

 The library supports three homomorphic operations on ciphertext `in` (= `Enc(b, M, Y)`, encrypting message `M` for public key `Y` with random `b`):